Why non-strategic corporate philanthropy is not sustainable?

 The truth is, non-strategic philanthropy is not only ineffective as actions are not integrated and consistent but also unsustainable in the long run.
 Here’s a few of the reasons why.

-Customers & employees see through it
+Customers and employees see through it

 All the businesses I consult that do amazing work in their communities and have a support system of stakeholders such as customers and employees who are excited about the company’s social mission.
 When your efforts are sporadic and not logically integrated so that there are long term results from what you do, your customers’ support will disappear and so will employees’ motivation.
 When a business is not genuinely devoted to their social cause, they generally tend to drop the ball sooner or later.
 The excitement disappears, motivation and engagement decreases, and the management gets carried away with more pressing or currently important issues.